+“No motion picture has ever offered more entertainment!”
 In the early days of movie advertising, trailers announced virtually every upcoming feature with shameless hyperbole.
-Now one docu exposes the artistry behind the advertising: "Coming Attractions" packages a talking-heads overview with dozens of exciting trailers.
-Unresolved legal clearances may limit pic to educational uses, but popular demand could warrant further exposure.
+Now (to co-opt the most overused word in trailer-speak), one docu exposes the artistry behind the advertising: Michael J. Shapiro’s “Coming Attractions: The History of the Movie Trailer” packages a talking-heads overview with dozens of the most original and exciting trailers ever made.
+Unresolved legal clearances may limit pic to educational uses (pic preemed last week at UCLA), but popular demand could warrant further exposure.

 Though many have tried to present a chronological history of trailers, “Coming Attractions” offers the most comprehensive survey of the form to date.
 From the early P.T.
 Barnum-style propaganda pieces to the bone-rattling, effects-heavy previews of today, doc reveals not only a staggering array of sales tactics, but also a fascinating overview of how exhibition and attendance practices have changed through the years.